Most interesting landmarks of Malaysia

 Described landmarks of Malaysia

 Malaysia is unusual country which is divided by South China Sea into two distinct parts.
 The eastern part on Borneo island could be characterized as the "great wilderness" while the west – Malay peninsula – is more rich with amazing man made landmarks.
 Most impressive landmarks in this spectacular country are:

 - World’s largest cave chambers – Malaysia has some of the most spectacular caves in the world, such as Gua Nasib Bagus with its Sarawak Chamber – cave chamber of unbelievable dimensions.

-- Unique ecosystems – in many locations of Malaysia are found unique tropical forests and other ecosystems but some of the most interesting ones are montane ecosystems around Mount Kinabalu – here are found some very unusual, unique organisms.
+- Unique ecosystems – in many locations of Malaysia are found unique tropical forest and other ecosystems but some of the most interesting ones are montane ecosystems around Mount Kinabalu – here are found some very unusual, unique organisms.

 Featured: Garden of Eden, Sarawak